 Fallout 76 has proven to be a train filled to the brim with disasters for Bethesda, but post-launch support seems to be here to stay for the foreseeable future.
 A quick hotfix on 19 December 2019 addressed several bugs, such as an issue on PC that would cause the game to crash upon users clicking Exit to Desktop.

-A bug that prevented high damage weapons from dealing any damage, or letting enemies heal up immediately any damage they received has been removed , along with an exploit that would allow players to duplicate items.
+A bug that prevented high damage weapons from dealing any damage, or letting enemies heal up immediately any damage they received , along with an exploit that would allow players to duplicate items.
 There is no mention of a ban wave so anyone who may have used the exploit so far should be safe.
 There is also Korean localisation included in the patch.

 That about sums up the interesting parts of the hotfix, but the plans for 2019 seem to be a bit more exciting.
 Bethesda didn't go too far into the future, promising the sun and stars to their players, but the updates scheduled for January are rather interesting.